OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     }
     ````

 The Excel Portfolio Add-in written with React and TypeScript is complete.
-You should follow the steps to [Side-load and Test the Office add-in](#SideLoadTestAddins).
+You should follow the steps to [Sideload and Test the Office Add-in](#SideLoadTestAddins).

 <a name="OfficeAddinAngular"></a>

 ## 2. Build an Office Add-in using Angular

-In this exercise, you will develop an Office add-in using Angular and TypeScript.
+In this exercise, you will develop an Office Add-in using Angular and TypeScript.
 You will provision a new project using the Angular CLI and Office Yeoman generator, develop the add-in using Office.js, and test the add-in in Office Online.

-### Provision the Office add-in
+### Provision the Office Add-in

 1. Open a terminal/command prompt, and change directories to the location where you want the project provisioned.
 1. Use the **Angular CLI** to provision the new application with the name **excel-portfolio**.